 To store.
 Prepare your turkey gravy as instructed and then allow it to cool completely.
 Store in an airtight container in the refrigerator for two days.

 When ready to serve, reheat in a medium saucepan until it reaches a rolling boil.
-If it is too thick, add a bit more stock until it reaches the consistency you prefer.
+If it is too thick, add a bit more stock until it reaches your preferred consistency.

 To freeze.
 Store the gravy in freezer-safe containers for up to 6 months.
 Then, thaw in the refrigerator overnight and reheat at a rolling boil before serving.